US Rep. George Santos arrested on federal criminal charges

 CENTRAL ISLIP, N.Y.
-(AP) — U.S. Rep. George Santos, the New York Republican infamous for fabricating key parts of his life story, was arrested Wednesday on federal criminal charges ahead of an expected court appearance.
+(AP) — U.S. Rep. George Santos, the New York Republican infamous for fabricating key parts of his life story, has been indicted on charges that he embezzled money from his campaign, lied to Congress about his income and cheated his way into undeserved unemployment benefits, prosecutors said Wednesday.

 The indictment says Santos induced supporters to donate to a company under the false pretense that the money would be used to support his campaign.
-Instead, it says, he used it for personal expenses, including luxury designer clothes and to pay off his credit cards.
+Instead, it says, he used it for personal expenses, including to buy designer clothes and to pay his credit cards and car payments.

-Santos also is accused of lying about his finances on congressional disclosure forms and applying for and receiving unemployment benefits while he was employed as regional director of an investment firm and running for Congress.
+Santos also is accused of lying about his finances on congressional disclosure forms and applying for and receiving unemployment benefits while he was employed as regional director of an investment firm that the government shut down in 2021 over allegations that it was a Ponzi scheme.

 U.S. Attorney Breon Peace said the indictment “seeks to hold Santos accountable for various alleged fraudulent schemes and brazen misrepresentations.”